jonathang111/text_editor/README.md

 # text_editor
 a simple text editor

-DONT RUN ON YOUR VSCODE TERMINAL, it slows the program a lot more than i thought it would.
+DONT RUN ON YOUR VSCODE TERMINAL, electron slows down the program, causing a laggy appearance.

 Personal Notes:
 Buffer only flushes on newline, fills up, or if we explicitly flush it.